fabianmink/MarbleAccelerator/README.md

 # Marble Accelerator
 This project deals with the construction of various accelerators (coil guns) for metallic marbles.
 It might be used e.g. for the GraviTrax marble run.
+It has been used in various student projects in electrical engineering bachelor's and master's programs in the IEM department at the THM Friedberg, e.g. [this one](https://www.youtube.com/watch?v=bSArWLXCZdo)

 ## Coilgun Designs

+Coil winding cross sections are 15mm (coil length) x 7mm (inner radius 8mm, outer radius 15mm), leading to around 350 turns for 0.5mm wire diameter which results in an inductance of approximately 1mH.

 ### Horizontal coil design with two coils
 ![Horizontal coil design](img/coilgun_horizontal.jpg)